reposense/RepoSense/docs/user_guide.md

 For more details, do checkout this [faq](https://www.git-tower.com/learn/git/faq/change-author-name-email) on changing Git Author Identity.

 If an author's local Git Author Name is not the same as his Github ID, the local Author Name needs to filled into the CSV config file for accurate consolidation.
-If more than one local Author Name is used, they can separate them semicolon (；) within the Local Author Name column.
+If more than one local Author Name is used, they can separate them by using the semicolon `;` operator within the `Local Author Name` column.

 #### Contribution Tags
 Although RepoSense's contribution analysis is quite accurate, authors can use annotations to ensure that RepoSense correctly recognize their contribution.